Taxonomy, Plant Type for Purple Beautyberry Shrubs

 Plant taxonomy classifies beautyberry shrubs (sometimes misspelled as two words, "beauty berry") as Callicarpa.
 The species with which the present article is concerned, mainly, is Callicarpa dichotoma or "purple beautyberry shrub," a popular cultivar of which is 'Early Amethyst.'
 But there are other species, too, including:

 - C. japonica

 - C. bodinieri

-Beautyberry shrubs grow up to 4 feet tall, with a slightly greater spread.
-The arching branches bear pinkish to light purple flowers in summer, which mature into their signature light purple berries in autumn (although the albafructus variety produces white berries).
-The fall foliage of Callicarpa dichotoma is yellow.
-However, in my zone 5 landscape, I've found that a frost can cause leaf color to pass from green to brownish, skipping the intermediate yellow altogether.
-The brownish leaves greatly detract from the display of the berries, the more mature of which aren't damaged by frost.
+The fall foliage of Callicarpa is yellow.
+However, in a zone 5 landscape, a frost can cause leaf color to pass from green to brownish, skipping the intermediate yellow altogether.
+As long as they remain on the branches, the brownish leaves greatly detract from the display of the berries, the more mature of which are not damaged by frost.

-Sun and Soil Requirements for Purple Beautyberry Shrubs:
+Planting Zones, Sun and Soil Requirements for Beautyberry Shrubs

 Either clayey or friable soil is fine for Callicarpa spp.
 Beautyberry shrubs should perform well for you whether in full sun or partial shade.
 These plants are not particularly fussy about growing conditions.

 The outstanding characteristic of beautyberry shrubs is, no doubt, their berries, as their name suggests.